Best practicable environmental option

+In the context of environmental protection, the Best Practicable Environmental Option (BPEO) is the purposed best practice in terms of sustainability.
+A BPEO is meant to minimize environmental damage in a cost-effective manner, in both the short- and long-term.
+Production and disposal of wastes are major concerns wherein the Best Practicable Environmental Option are expected to be applied.

 Definition

 According to the 12th Report of the Royal Commission on Environmental Pollution (RCEP), the BPEO is defined as "the outcome of a systematic and consultative decision- making procedure which emphasizes the protection and conservation of the environment across land, air and water."
 The BPEO goal, curated by the United Kingdom's RCEP, identifies and evaluates proposed disposal methods using environmental and economic auditing tools that ultimately aim to provide environmentally and economically viable solutions; solutions that may be easily coordinated with the laws, institutions and policies governing the control of pollution.

 Philosophically, the BPEO concept is similar to the practice of sustainable development.
 The rationale behind the BPEO is "polluter-orientated—not policy-, planning-, or environmentally-, directed"—an ideology that is intended to facilitate the comparison of disposal options by associating each practice with its respective environmental impacts.
 This comparison establishes the opportunity to change current disposal practices and implement less environmentally harmful options.
 From a criterion standpoint, the BPEO must meet certain standards of practicality for successful implementation in legislative and social aspects—otherwise, the BPEO would only be the best 'environmental' option.

 Although the BPEO is determined by the previously defined criteria, the concept emphasizes that the waste hierarchy—reduce, reuse, recycle, recovery and disposal—cannot be applied without taking into consideration the environmental, economic and social impacts associated with the options considered, given that the BPEO must be economically and socially sustainable as well.